-Getting Water For Winter RV Camping
+How to Get Water For Winter RV Camping

-Hooking Up to City Water
+Winter Considerations When Hooking Up to City Water

 If you’re hooking up to city water, you’ll need a heated hose that plugs into an AC outlet in your RV or at your campsite.
-A heated hose keeps water from freezing at the source and while it’s flowing into your RV.
+A heated hose keeps water from freezing at the source while it’s flowing into your RV.

-Filling Your Freshwater Tank
+Winter Considerations When Filling Your Freshwater Tank

-If you don’t have a heated hose, you can also fill your freshwater tank instead of connecting to city water.
+If you don’t have a heated hose, you can fill your freshwater tank instead of connecting to city water.
 Many modern RVs designed for winter camping feature heated holding tank compartments to prevent water from freezing in your tanks.

 For older RVs, you can add your own insulation to your holding tank compartments or place a drop light in the compartment.
 The heat produced by the light will be enough to keep the water in your tank from freezing unless you encounter extremely cold temperatures.